 Additionally, recipients need to report on the condition of their system and performance targets.
 The final rule establishes SGR standards and four SGR performance measures.
-Targets for the following fiscal year must be set, for each applicable asset class, within three months of the effective date of the final rule (January 1, 2017) and each subsequent year thereafter.
+Targets for the following fiscal year must be set, for each applicable asset class, each year.
 To the extent practicable, a provider must coordinate with the States and MPOs in the selection of State and MPO performance targets.
 In addition, MTC will need to set regional performance targets for transit asset condition.